MA in Museum Education

 - Directed Study—Internship

-- Approved courses from art history and arts management
+- Approved courses from art history and arts administration

 - Studio courses